soroswap/docs/01-concepts/01-protocol-overview/01-how-soroswap-works.md

 ![](<images/anatomy (1).jpg>)

-Soroswap is an _automated liquidity protocol_ powered by a [constant product formula](../../old\_docusaurus/docs/concepts/protocol-overview/glossary/#constant-product-formula) and implemented in a system of non-upgradeable smart contracts on the [Soroban](../../old\_docusaurus/docs/concepts/01-protocol-overview/soroban.stellar.org) blockchain.
+Soroswap is an _automated liquidity protocol_ powered by a [constant product formula](./04-glossary.md/#constant-product-formula) and implemented in a system of non-upgradeable smart contracts on the [Soroban](https://soroban.stellar.org) blockchain.
 It obviates the need for trusted intermediaries, prioritizing **decentralization**, **censorship resistance**, and **security**.
 Soroswap is **open-source software** licensed under the [Apache 2.0 Licence](https://github.com/soroswap/core/blob/main/LICENSE).

-Each Soroswap smart contract, or pair, manages a liquidity pool made up of reserves of two tokens implemeting the [Soroban Token Interface](https://soroban.stellar.org/docs/reference/interfaces/token-interface).
+Each Soroswap smart contract, or pair, manages a liquidity pool made up of reserves of two tokens.
+These can be either (1) Soroban native tokens implemeting the [Soroban Token Interface](https://soroban.stellar.org/docs/reference/interfaces/token-interface), or (2) [Stellar Assets](https://developers.stellar.org/docs/issuing-assets/anatomy-of-an-asset)

 Anyone can become a liquidity provider (LP) for a pool by depositing an equivalent value of each underlying token in return for pool tokens.
 These tokens track pro-rata LP shares of the total reserves, and can be redeemed for the underlying assets at any time.